OpenArabicPE/slides/2020-oib-forschungstage/2020-01-24-catch-me-if-you-can.md

 </div>
 <div class="c_width-30 c_right">

-1. only a few nodes is of relative importance
+1. only a few nodes are of relative importance
 2. *al-Muqtabas* accounts for the vast majority of references
 3. all periodicals are primarly self-referential